Staying Fit

 The Roth IRA is an individual retirement account that comes with perks that traditional IRAs don’t offer.
 The biggest benefit of the Roth IRA is how tax-friendly it is.
 Although you can’t take a tax deduction on Roth IRA contributions, the money you sock away grows tax-free and also comes out tax-free, provided you follow the withdrawal rules.
 A Roth IRA will give you a tax-free income stream in retirement.
 You can keep more of what you earn.

-That extra time you gain by not having to take withdrawals means both your principal and your earnings can take advantage of compounding, which has the power to transform a humble account balance into a much more sizable one if financial markets rise in value, Gilbert said.
+That extra time you gain by not having to take withdrawals means both your principal and your earnings can take advantage of compounding, which has the power to transform a humble account balance into a much more sizable one if financial markets rise in value, Gilbert says.

-“If you retire at 62 with $100,000 in your Roth IRA, 10 years later it may be worth $250,000, and 20 years later nearly $675,000,” said Brandon Reese, senior wealth adviser at TBS Retirement Planning, using an average annual return of 10 percent to arrive at his guesstimate.
+“If you retire at 62 with $100,000 in your Roth IRA, 10 years later it may be worth $250,000, and 20 years later nearly $675,000,” says Brandon Reese, lead financial adviser at Harvest Wealth Group in Exeter, California.

 Contribution limits

-For the 2023 tax year, the maximum contribution is $6,500, or $7,500 for those 50 or older who take advantage of the $1,000 catch-up contribution.
-You can contribute to a 2023 Roth IRA until the April 15 tax filing deadline in 2024.
-For the 2024 tax year, you can save even more because the contribution limits are adjusted for inflation each year.
-For 2024, the max Roth IRA contribution limit rises by $500 to $7,000, or $8,000 for people 50 or older.
+For the 2024 tax year, the maximum contribution is $7,000, or $8,000 for those 50 or older who take advantage of the $1,000 catch-up contribution.
+You can contribute to a 2024 Roth IRA until the April 15 tax filing deadline in 2025.
+The contribution limits are adjusted for inflation each year.

 More From AARP